ddnet/ddnet/README.md

     git clone --shallow-exclude=included-libs https://github.com/ddnet/ddnet

-To clone the libraries if you have previously cloned DDNet without them:
+To clone the libraries if you have previously cloned DDNet without them, or if you require the ddnet-libs history instead of a shallow clone:

     git submodule update --init --recursive